-Esther didn’t have a great start in life.
-Growing up as a foreigner in a society without anti-discrimination legislation, Esther was orphaned at a young age.
+Queen Esther didn’t have a great start in life.
+She grew up as a foreigner in a society without anti-discrimination legislation and Esther was orphaned at a young age.
 Her prospects in life weren’t great.
 But she probably never expected what happened next.

-Ahasuerus had hundreds of beautiful girls abducted.
+Ahasuerus ordered hundreds of beautiful girls abducted.
 They had no say in that.
-One day without warning, they were just snatched from their families.
+One day without warning, they were snatched from their families.
 And then, after months of receiving beauty preparations, they were raped.
 One after the other.
 (Esther 2:12-14)

 The morning after, they were sent into the king’s harem.
 Here, they lived with other women like them: taken by force, considered the king’s personal property, without any rights and without hope of ever returning to their families.

 Just like in those epic 20th century blockbuster movies, the concubines in Ahasuerus’ harem lived in a luxurious palace and looked stunning – always ready to appear in the king’s bedroom.
 But they must have been deeply unhappy.